Dyslexia

 While decoding words can be a significant hurdle for students with Dyslexia, understanding the content, or comprehension, is equally important.
 Here are a few strategies that can support students' reading comprehension:

-Visualizing or creating mental images can help students understand and remember what they've read.
+Visualising or creating mental images can help students understand and remember what they've read.
 When students create a picture or movie in their mind of what's happening in the text, they are more likely to recall and comprehend the details.
 Teachers can guide students through this process by:

 3. Discussion: Encourage students to share their mental images and discuss how these images helped them understand the text.